Trees in Churchyards

 An archaeological consultant should advise on any research or investigations needed in respect of a project which may have archaeological implications – principally this involves those projects where excavation is required.

-Consent is required for many tree works, under the faculty jurisdiction, or from the Local Authority (under the Town and Country Planning Act).
+Consent is required for many tree works, under the faculty jurisdiction, and/or from the Local Authority (under the Town and Country Planning Act).

 Some works under the faculty jurisdiction are allocated to the Archdeacon of the archdeaconry concerned.
 The Parish Property Team should be contacted on what level of permission is needed, if any.
 Guidance may also be obtained from your Archdeacon and the Diocesan Registry.